-grow the outdoor sector in a sustainable way.
 Programs and advocacy work continued this year and I would like to acknowledge the ongoing secretariat support of Outdoors SA that has been essential in maintaining the website and social media presence.
-The team at QORF diligently continued to support the hard copy publishing of the Journal of Outdoor and Environmental Education and the transition to
+The team at QORF diligently continued to support the hard copy publishing of the Journal of Outdoor and Environmental Education and the transition to an electronic format.

 The board completed the work to revise the OCA constitution and we now have a set of four focal areas that will guide the organisation into the future.
 These are: Representation and collaboration, advocacy, safety, quality, sustainability and research.
 These areas will also provide the framework to review and revise the National Outdoor Strategy.

 The board is to be commended for the many volunteer hours that have been devoted towards the development of the outdoor sector and the financial support for the projects that have been undertaken.